Thank you for submitting the form. Your reference number is

 Sometimes scheduled, sometimes sudden and dangerous, and always inconvenient - here’s what to do when the power goes out.

-Occasionally, your electricity provider may give you advance warning of a scheduled power outage to undertake essential maintenance work – enabling you to get organised for an outage that typically lasts just a few hours.
+Occasionally, your energy provider may give you advance warning of a scheduled power outage to undertake essential maintenance work – enabling you to get organised for an outage that typically lasts just a few hours.

 Before a power outage